corda/corda/docs/source/app-upgrade-notes.rst

 The responder flow may be waiting for the finalised transaction to appear in the local node's vault using ``waitForLedgerCommit``.
 This is no longer necessary with ``ReceiveFinalityFlow`` and the call to ``waitForLedgerCommit`` can be removed.

+.. _update_swap_ident_ref:

 Step 4.
 Security: Upgrade your use of SwapIdentitiesFlow
 --------------------------------------------------------

 The :ref:`confidential_identities_ref` API is experimental in Corda 3 and remains so in Corda 4.
 In this release, the ``SwapIdentitiesFlow`` has been adjusted in the same way as ``FinalityFlow`` above, to close problems with confidential identities being injectable into a node outside of other flow context.
-Old code will still work, but it is recommended to adjust your call sites so a session is passed into the ``SwapIdentitiesFlow``.
+It is recommended to adjust your call sites so a session is passed into the ``SwapIdentitiesFlow``.

 Step 5.
 Possibly, adjust test code
 ----------------------------------